addr2data/aws-certification-prep/exercises/ex-003_TestingBasicConnectivity.rst

 Re-associate the Elastic IP
 ---------------------------
-Use the following awscli command to re-associate the Elastic IP with the Instance we launched in the public Subnet.
+Use the following awscli command to re-associate the Elastic IP with the **public** Instance.

 .. code-block::